dkitley1975/Project-1/README.md

 ## Credits

-### Content

 - The Newsletter sign up section uses Email.js to implement the sending of the emails - Instead of having the javascript run totally within the html, I created a new .js file and placed the code in there. referencing this external file.
 I added additional code to this to add a 'display = "none"' to the original Newsletter Sign-up form and display = "block" to the Thank you form.
 - I wanted to incorporate on the mobile Navigation menu the ability to have it automatically close after selecting a link.
-I found demonstration which did what I wanted here: https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci.
-Adapting and incorporating this into my navigation worked.
+I found a tutorial which suited this purpose here: https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci.
+This tutorial was followed and the code was adapted for my own purposes and styled to match my site.
-- The instructions for the Yoga poses was taken from: https://www.healthline.com/health/fitness-exercises/definitive-guide-to-yoga#-the-basics-and-foundation Rather than attempt to rewrite these instructions It was better to use the verbatim, as trying to rewrite them would still cause an issue with plagiarism checkers and most likely would cause some one a injury from following unsafe instructions.
+- The instructions for the Yoga poses was taken from: https://www.healthline.com/health/fitness-exercises/definitive-guide-to-yoga#-the-basics-and-foundation Rather than attempt to rewrite these instructions It was better to use the verbatim, as trying to rewrite them would most likely would cause some one a injury from following unsafe instructions.
+- Favicons were created here: https://favicon.io/favicon-generator/
+Rather than creating my own this was a simple and quick way to create the simple icons and webmanifest code.
 <p>&nbsp;</p>

 ### Media